MarkusLoennig/project_template/Research Experimentation/README.md

 # Operating PEBL:

-##Settings for Nback and Test of Attentional Vigilence in PEBL
+## Settings for Nback and Test of Attentional Vigilence in PEBL

+### Firstly the heirarchy of the tests in PEBL, should run sequentially.
+Note the TOAV will take approx 24 minutes
 ![](https://github.com/MarkusLoennig/project_template/blob/master/IMAGES/pebl_settings.png)

+ #### Setting parameters for the The Test of Attentional Vigilence(TOAV)
 ![](https://github.com/MarkusLoennig/project_template/blob/master/IMAGES/toav_setting.png)
+ #### Setting parameters for the nback which will go to a max of a 2back
 ![](https://github.com/MarkusLoennig/project_template/blob/master/IMAGES/nback_setting.png)